AlgoTaurus/algotaurus/README.md

 - Try to make the code as short as possible.
 - Try to make the code to move as little as possible.
 - Try to minimize the number of lines needed to be executed.

+See more details about the use in the scholar paper cited above.

 ## Changelog